December 31st

 Commentary:

 The great sage Veda Vyāsa summarizes the essence of the entire 18 purāNās in one sentence!
 A person can be proficient in all the purāNās and know them like the back of his hand.
-But if he needs a shortcut to all the teachings, without knowing any of the scriptures, there is one simple rule: do good unto others and don't cause hurdles for others.
+However, if he needs a shortcut to all the teachings, even without knowing the scriptures, there is one simple rule: do good unto others and don't cause hurdles for others.
 Tormenting others is a surefire way of collecting more sin.
 Selfishness and self-centeredness don't get much merit either.

-Living for the benefit of the world and those around us is the one and only true way to eternal happiness.
+Living for the benefit of the world and for those around us is the one true way to eternal happiness.

 pada vigrahaH: